-PT305 Nutrition Physiology - 4.5 Credit Hours
+PT305 Nutrition Physiology - 4.5 Credit Hours (55 contact hours)

 This class has been designed to educate students about the importance of nutrition to their overall health and wellness.
-The course goals include mastery of the physiology related to human digestion, as well as an understanding of both macro and micro nutrients and their importance in human health.
+The course goals include mastery of the physiology related to human digestion, as well as an understanding of both macro and micronutrients and their importance in human health.
 This class will then help students tackle the questions of how to gain weight, lose weight and prevent chronic diseases by examining scientific research and scientific reasoning.

-PT310 Leadership in Health and Wellness - 4.5 Credit Hours
+PT310 Leadership in Health and Wellness - 4.5 Credit Hours (55 contact hours)